organic white tea unbleached teabags

 • Plastic-Free: bags only

 Thompson’s teabags are paper, as far as we can tell.
-They actually don’t have a sustainability page on their website, which is unusual for 2022.
+They actually don’t have a sustainability page on their website, and the only reference to their packaging is here where they say their tea is “blended, bagged and boxed.”
 Nonetheless, you can clearly see that the outer packaging is made from a plastic material.
 I can’t rule out a plastic “glue” in the teabags, however.

 Tick Tock